COP21 Update: How Are Latin American Cities Preparing for Climate Change?

 Rio has already felt the impact of climate change.
 The heaviest rains in decades hit the city in 2010, killing 175 people and leaving another 15,000 homeless.
 Some 20 percent of Rio’s population lives in favelas, usually the areas most vulnerable to flooding and mudslides.

-• In September 2015, Buenos Aires reached the Compact compliance milestone.
+- In September 2015, Buenos Aires reached the Compact compliance milestone.
 During the mayoralty of Mauricio Macri, now president of Argentina, the city committed to reduce 30 percent of emissions by 2030.
 Buenos Aires was recognized in 2013 with a C40 & Siemens award for Macri’s plan of sustainable mobility.
 The following year, the city won this distinction again, this time for its solid waste management strategy, which aims to reduce waste sent to landfills by 83 percent by 2017.
-In 2014, the city also won the Sustainable Transport Award for the implementation of its high-quality bus rapid transit system in 9 de Julio Avenue—the widest in the world—replacing several of its 20-car lanes for bus-only ones.
+In 2014, the city also won the Sustainable Transport Award for the implementation of its high-quality bus rapid transit system in 9 de Julio Avenue—the widest in the world—replacing several of its 20-car lanes for bus

 .